rdgacarvalho/CoreOS-Kubernetes-Calico/ansible/readme.md

 #### Remember to define your invetory into the host file of your ansible controller.

+# Infrastructure:

+* Docker Swarm

+* 01 manager
+* 03 workers

+## 1 - Add a new hard disk (HD) on-the-fly to your servers on your cluster.
+After that just running the playbook from the manager.

-## 1 - Before running your playbook against your infrastructure please validate it before.
+## 2 - Before running your playbook against your infrastructure please validate it before.
 For example:

 ```